HouzuoGuo/laitos/doc/[Web-service]-Twilio-telephone-SMS-hook.md

 ## Introduction

-Hosted by laitos [web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server), the web service is triggered by incoming calls and SMS from Twilio platform, and let caller/sender invoke app commands.
+Hosted by laitos [web server](https://github.com/HouzuoGuo/laitos/wiki/%5BDaemon%5D-web-server), the web service serves provide an app command interface as a web hook for the Twilio platform to handle incoming texts and phone calls.

-Which means - your personal Emails, twitter, and many other Internet features become accessible over telephone, SMS text, and even satellite terminals!
+You may then browse the news, read emails, check out the weather - and do much more via telephone, SMS, and even satellite terminals!

 ## Preparation

 1. Sign up for an account at [twilio.com](https://www.twilio.com) - an API platform that connects computer programs with public switched telephone and mobile network.
 Sign up is free.
 2. Visit Twilio developer's console, then [purchase a phone number](https://www.twilio.com/console/phone-numbers/search).